logon02/logon02.github.io/FileServer.md

 $ gcc Server.cpp -o server.out
 $ ./server.out
 ```
 Once you have both programs running at the same time, follow the prompts to test the file share server.
+The text file that can be shared is the one called test.txt, but feel free to test it with any kind of text file!

 ## UI Design